AndeanROAD/Reports/2016/plans_annual_report.md

 * July.
  - Define timeline.
+ - Define what kind of information we need to evaluate/track ongoing projects.
  - Gather information about the status of all projects.
  - Gather information about 2016-2017 priorities through a "mini-call for proposals"